-Catholic Health Services is an integrated system encompassing some of the region’s finest health and human services agencies.
-With 18,000 employees, 6 acute care hospitals, 3 nursing homes, a home nursing service, hospice, a community-based agency for persons with special needs and a network of physician practices, CHS’s high standards have resulted in a 24% market share.
+Catholic Health is an integrated system encompassing some of the region’s finest health and human services agencies.
+With 17,000 employees, 6 acute care hospitals, 3 nursing homes, a home nursing service, hospice, a community-based agency for persons with special needs and a network of physician practices, Catholic Health’s high standards have resulted in a 24% market share.

 Under the sponsorship of the Diocese of Rockville Centre, Catholic Health serves hundreds of thousands of Long Islanders each year, providing care that extends from the beginning of life to helping people live their final years in comfort, grace and dignity.

 We’re known for our rich heritage, founded in faith, serving the needs of our community for more than one hundred years.
 Our commitment to caring for Long Island is well-established, so we decided to shorten our name.

 Our new logo communicates the power of faith, hope and healing found both in our Catholic Faith and our work at Catholic Health.
 The shape of the logo evokes two images.
 The first is that of a chalice and sacred host, representing the elements of Holy Communion, the Body and Blood of Jesus Christ, the very heart of the Catholic Faith.
 As a graphic element, the chalice and host also becomes the figure of a human person, arms uplifted in a celebration of the gifts of life, health and healing, especially as these reflect the mission of Catholic Health.